rockyyliang/stateSpaceReduction/README.md

 ![3mass](https://user-images.githubusercontent.com/37086122/56441950-c4677900-62bc-11e9-992d-7cdd5a8c9b83.PNG)

 The original system has 6 states: speed and position of each mass.
 Reduced system matrices are stores as Ared, Bred, and Cred.
-Different amounts of reduction were attempted and results are plotted.
+It tests different amounts of state reduction by comparing model output:

 ![p2](https://user-images.githubusercontent.com/37086122/56442137-8d459780-62bd-11e9-8ed3-979abf327f8c.jpg)